 The best dish was the Chef’s Special congee (HK style, $7.75), which came bubbling away in its own cauldron.
 There was about a dozen small shrimp, bits and pieces of delicious textural gems, green onion, ginger and deep-fried crispy strands.
 I was impressed with T.Pot’s version.

 I came to T.Pot because I was feeling homesick and I was treated like family, albeit, by indifferent and unloving relatives.
 I mentioned to my friend AC that T.Pot wasn’t as impressive as he made it out to be.
 He responded that if I had gone with him I would have experienced better service.
-I questioned my boss’ taste, “I thought you said T.Pot had the best dim sum?”.
+I questioned my boss’ taste and told him, “I thought you said T.Pot had the best dim sum?”.
 He retorted, “I said it was the best dim sum you can get in Calgary“.

 I would go to T.Pot again for dim sum.
 The fried dishes looked delicious.
 Next time, I’ll promise to stay put and wait for my table.
 I don’t want to get xùnchì (rebuked) by the hostess for being a huài nǚhái (bad girl) again.